miarec/pymp3/README.md

 This command will build `*.so` file (or `*.dll` on Windows) instead of *.whl.

 Optional `--verbose` parameter allows you to review the build process.

+# Unit testing

+To run unit tests, use the following command (assuming the `pymp3` module is installed in current python environment):

+    pytest tests

 # Troubleshooting build failures (C code)